 Yes, Kya Dilli Kya Lahore released on May 2 starring Vijay Raaz (Rehmat Ali) and Manu Rishi (Samarth Pratap) in lead roles that portrays the pain associated with the 1948 partition and strongly advocates peace.

 The story unfolds like Vijay Raaz playing the role of a Pakistani soldier crosses the border to India to dig out a blue-print of a supposed tunnel being built from Delhi to Lahore by Indian Force to attack Pakistan and he comes across Manu Rishi who happens to be a cook of the Indian Army.

-Though there has been quite a number of films based on the 1948 partition but Kya Dilli Kya Lahore has a very fresh angle coupled with heartfelt emotions and fine presentation.
-Initially, the film goes on with expressing the hatred and wrath stuck deep inside the heart of Vijay and Manu with a couple of bullet exchanging scenes as they both blame each other's nation for the partition and later, the film smoothly goes into a more emotional phase when the two soldiers recall their childhood in Delhi and Lahore respectively.
+Though we have seen many films based on the 1948 partition in the past, Kya Dilli Kya Lahore feels fresh with its heartfelt emotions and fine presentation.
+Initially, the film goes on with expressing the hatred and wrath stuck deep inside the heart of Vijay and Manu with a couple of bullet exchanging scenes, as they both blame each other's nation for the partition and later, the film smoothly goes into a more emotional phase when the two soldiers recall their childhood in Delhi and Lahore, respectively.
 This is when the two heart-broken men in uniform realise the commonness between each other and they turn more friendly.

-The film Kya Dilli Kya Lahore directed by Vijay Raaz himself witnesses fine performance by both Vijay and Manu while, the story though slightly stretching is capable of hitting the heart straight.
+The film Kya Dilli Kya Lahore directed by Vijay Raaz himself witnesses a fine performance by both Vijay and Manu, while the story though slightly stretching is capable of hitting the heart straight.